 Our experienced and tenacious Fort St. John Family Property debt division lawyers will help ensure that you receive a fair share of the family property and family debt following separation.
 Contact our Fort St. John family law office to book a prompt appointment so your rights are protected.
-Today, Jaye Rutledge, of our Fort St. John family law office gives a good summary of how family property and excluded property are dealt with on relationship breakdown.
+Today, we provide a good summary of how family property and excluded property are dealt with on relationship breakdown.

 Fort St. John Family Property Debt Lawyers

 Under the Family Law Act, an ex-spouse is entitled to family property and has responsibility for debts if the separating parties were married or lived together in a marriage-like relationship for a continuous period of 2 years.
 As a result, in Fort St. John Family Property Debt cases common-law spouses may be entitled to property division just as married spouses are.
 Click here for the government of BC summary.

 When it is in dispute whether a common-law marriage has lasted a continuous 2 years it is important to create a timeline detailing significant events in the relationship, such as when you began telling people you were in a relationship, when you began and stopped cohabitating, any breaks in the relationship, and when/if you began to mix your finances.
 This Fort St. John Family Property debt division area is a complex one, so it pays to meet with us early on if you feel your marriage like relationship or marriage is shaky.